-Eg 120 Introduction to Engineering (3) (F)
+Eg 120 Introduction to Engineering (2) (F)

 This course serves as an introduction to the engineering profession and to its various disciplines.
 This course is designed to give students the opportunity to learn how to solve engineering analysis and design problems.
-Students will develop various skills, sharpen communication skills, and be exposed to professional development in the form of team building, technology tools, and project management.
-In addition, students will have the opportunity to learn from professional engineers and scientists through case studies and industry overview.
-Prerequisite: Freshmen standing or permission of the instructor.
-(NW, QA, SM)
+Students will develop problem-solving skills, sharpen communication skills, and be exposed to professional development in the form of team building, technology tools, and project management.
+In addition, students will have the opportunity to learn from professional engineers and scientists through case studies and guest speakers.
+Laboratories will focus on engineering ethics, communication, teamwork and fundamental engineering concepts, and will introduce spreadsheets as a vital engineering computational tool.
+Engineering first principles, common to all engineering disciplines, are used in the application, discovery, and explanation and of the solution of basic engineering problems and questions.
+Prerequisite: Freshmen standing or permission of the instructor

-Eg 121 Introduction to Engineering
+Eg 122 Introduction to Engineering Design Laboratory (1) (S)

-Laboratory (1) (F)